SLASSCOM/slasscom-qa-and-ba-curriculum/Introduction to Software Quality Assurance/README.md

 <dl>
 <dt>Total Duration</dt>
-<dd>~ xx hours</dd>
+<dd>32 hours</dd>
 <dt>Number of Topics</dt>
-<dd>x</dd>
+<dd>6</dd>
 </dl>

 ## Introduction

-Software quality assurance plays a important role in software development life cycle.
-Before you need to learn different testing concepts, It is important to learn what quality is.
-In this module we will talk about why software testing is essentail and  (~ 50 words).
+Software quality assurance plays an important role in software development life cycle.
+It is important to learn why 'quality' is important to our day to day life before learning different testing concepts.
+In this module we will talk about why software testing is important, different quality models and common misconception with QA and testing.

 ## Topics